donaldng/bitfinex-arbitrage/README.md

 $ vi config.py
 ```

-### Todos
+### Risk

-Auto trading is currenly under development, features to be implement as below:
-  - Exit mechanism (WIP - current version is unstable, please avoid running with deep staked account)
+Current version of exit strategy is unstable, and not tested yet, please avoid running with deeply staked account, and only use if you know what you're/the code are doing!

 License
 ----